March 31, 2025

 Each of these stages introduces different kinds of hallucinations, and now that you understand the training process, you'll get better at spotting them when they happen.

-I know, I know—AI is supposed to make things faster and easier, and fact-checking everything you get from an LLM isn’t exactly that.
+I know, I know—AI is supposed to make things faster and easier, and fact-checking everything you get from an LLM isn't exactly that.
 But don't lose hope!
-While we can't eliminate hallucinations entirely, we can get better at spotting them.
+While we can't eliminate hallucinations entirely (experts predict they'll remain a challenge through at least 2025), we can get better at spotting them.
 Two key strategies are: 1) recognizing situations where an LLM is likely to hallucinate, and 2) using specific prompting techniques to reduce them.

 Here are my top tips for staying vigilant against hallucinations:

-Remember, the LLM doesn’t know everything, particularly when it comes to recent developments or niche topics, so when asking for information that's unusual or highly specific—like detailed technical data—be on high alert for hallucinations.
-If your query involves something that might not be well-represented in the AI's training set, or if it’s about recent events, there’s a higher chance of the AI fabricating information.
+Remember, the LLM doesn't know everything, particularly when it comes to recent developments or niche topics, so when asking for information that's unusual or highly specific—like detailed technical data—be on high alert for hallucinations.
+If your query involves something that might not be well-represented in the AI's training set, or if it's about events after the model's training cutoff date, there's a higher chance of the AI fabricating information.
 LLMs can also reflect biases present in their training data, so be cautious of responses that seem to align too closely with common stereotypes or misconceptions.

 Use clear prompting

 Good prompting doesn't need fancy techniques, but it does need precision.
 Clear, well-formed prompts help minimize hallucinations.
 It's tempting to fire off a quick thought, but taking an extra moment to craft your prompt can save you from hallucination headaches later.
+Using data templates, limiting response length, and providing explicit constraints can all help reduce hallucinations.
 That said, if you are working in a hallucination-prone area, it might be worthwhile to brush up on advanced prompts for accuracy.

 Many hallucinations stem from the way AI processes and generates language.
 It operates on tokens, predicting the next one based on what came before.
 This forward-looking, token-by-token approach can lead to errors because the AI lacks a holistic understanding of the text.
 Be especially wary of responses that would normally require the AI to "look back" at what it's already generated—it can't do that, so these responses are more prone to hallucinations.